lucaswerkmeister/m3api/README.md

 Incompatible changes to the internal interface will be mentioned using the words “Internal Breaking Change”, not necessarily at the beginning of the entry.

-The usual semver interpretation of pre-1.0 versions applies, i.e. in `0.x.y`, *x* is the “major” version and *y* the “minor” one.

 ## License

 Published under the [ISC License][].